 You can use the EXPLAIN request modifier with a query to see a textual description of the steps the Optimizer would use to process the query, and determine if your indexes are being used as you intended.
 For more information about the EXPLAIN request modifier and how to interpret EXPLAIN output, see Teradata Vantage™ - SQL Data Manipulation Language, B035-1146 and Teradata Vantage™ - SQL Request and Transaction Processing, B035-1142.

 Note that semantically equivalent queries specified using different syntax can cause the Optimizer to generate different steps to get the same results, and the different paths can have different costs in CPU time.
 EXPLAIN can help you choose the most efficient form of a query, in addition to ensuring indexes are used.

 Other Tools for Evaluating Indexes

-The Teradata Index Wizard and Teradata Index Analyzer tools analyze index use and can recommend potentially useful secondary indexes.
-These tools use the Query Capture Facility (QCF), which captures query activity and, optionally, the Optimizer query execution path steps logged to the Database Query Log (DBQL).
+The Teradata Index Analyzer tool analyzes index use and can recommend potentially useful secondary indexes.
+This tool uses the Query Capture Facility (QCF), which captures query activity and, optionally, the Optimizer query execution path steps logged to the Database Query Log (DBQL).
 Additionally, DBQL logs can be queried directly to determine whether specific indexes are being used in query processing.
-For more information about these tools, QCF, and DBQL, see Database Administration.
+For more information about Teradata Index Analyzer, QCF, and DBQL, see Teradata Vantage™ - Database Administration, B035-1093.